abachurin/2048/README.md

 No way i could train anything and get meaningful statistics otherwise.
 * Finally, learn how to post this project on github in a user-friendly way.

+#### When I've already finished this project ..
+I discovered that the solution method I've stumbled upon after alot of wandering is called "N-tuples" and was employed before to this particular game, sure enough.
+See this excellent article: https://arxiv.org/pdf/1604.05085.pdf

+It's always nice to rediscover smart solutions yourself! :)

 ### Requirements
 Almost none.
 Apart from Python you only need to install `numpy` and `pygame` libraries.
 Both can be installed with `pip install`